kura/kura.gg/content/tor-all-the-things.rst

 * `EjactulatingWhale E803339621BD78503AC333F0FDA35DB705B18071 <https://globe.torproject.org/#/relay/E803339621BD78503AC333F0FDA35DB705B18071>`_.

 Feel free to contact the address listed on the nodes if you have any queries or questions regarding the nodes or running your own.
-Bitcoin donationg are always welcome and will help keep these nodes running and allow more to be onlined.
+Bitcoin donations are always welcome and will help keep these nodes running and allow more to be onlined.

 Relay, relay, relay